Royyal Dog

-Royyal Dog (Chris Changyang Shim, Korean: 심찬양, formerly Royal Dog), is a Korean graffiti writer and street artist.
+Chris Chanyang Shim (Korean: 심찬양, born February 25, 1989), known as Royyal Dog and formerly Royal Dog, is a South Korean graffiti writer and street artist.
 He is best known for his photorealistic murals of African American women in traditional Korean hanbok.
 Shim started gaining recognition in 2016 for his murals featuring rap icons and multiculturalism in the United States.

 Early life and education

 Shim studied cartoon animation at Chungkang College of Cultural Industries.
 Wanting to become a missionary to Africa, he began studies in 2011 at the International Evangelical College in the Philippines in Pastoral Studies, but left school in 2013 to pursue painting in Perth, Australia.
 He draws much of his inspiration from hip hop culture.